jefffis/blog/_posts/2015-02-18-giving-a-shit-part-two.markdown

 context: 'Second in a series of two&ndash; to four&ndash;posts, the entirety is not determined yet&hellip;'
 ---

 The title kinda says it all: Don't lose focus.
-Either of what you want your users to do on your site, but more specifically, don't lose the oft forgetten pseudo styling for interactions.
-CSS resets are great, but often times you'll reset default browser styling that, unless properly redefined, is critical to the user.
+Either of what you want your users to do on your site, but more specifically, don't lose the oft forgotten pseudo styling for interactions.
+CSS resets are great, but often times you'll reset default browser styling that, unless properly redefined, is critical to helping your users when interacting with any type of website.

+Even in 2015, these necessary actions are understyled, or not styled at all.
+Please, stop screwing up your users experiences.

 ## :hover